ngtranthanhtoan/business-301-executive-leadership/chapter-09-culture-by-design.md

-# Chapter 9: Culture by Design
+# Chapter 09: Culture by Design

 ## Why This Chapter Matters
 Culture isn’t just “how we do things around here.”
 It’s the **default operating system** of the company — the unwritten rules that guide decisions when no one is watching.
 At the executive level, your job is to **design**, **model**, and **reinforce** the culture you want.

+## What Goes Wrong Without This
+- Poster values: Stated values diverge from lived behaviors; cynicism grows.
+- Value sprawl: Too many “priorities” equals none; norms become situational.
+- Brilliant jerk tolerance: Short-term wins erode long-term trust and speed.
+- Ritual decay: Without maintenance, culture defaults to convenience.

 ---